- A diaphragm is a type of contraception (birth control) that can be used to avoid getting pregnant.

-How does the diaphragm work?
+How does a diaphragm work?

 What types of diaphragms are available?

-Caya comes in only one size, and fits about 8 women out of 10.
-A health professional will be able to help you select another form of contraception if the diaphragm is not suitable for you.
+Caya comes in only one size, and fits about 8 out of 10 users.
+Your doctor will be able to help you choose another form of contraception if the diaphragm is not suitable for you.